eingrid/Nazar_Andrushko/README.md

 # Selenium

-Download the project;
+Download the project

-In Visual Studio install SpecFlow.NUnit, Selenium.WebDriver and Selenium.WebDriver.ChromeDriver;
+In Visual Studio install SpecFlow.NUnit, Selenium.WebDriver and Selenium.WebDriver.ChromeDriver

-Run the project;
+Run the project